 Not all venues at Universal Orlando accept advance reservations.
 However, the restaurants inside the parks all do.

 Advance reservations are highly recommended but there is usually no rush to book, unlike Walt Disney World.
 Usually, you can easily book a reservation on the morning of your arrival.
 You can book reservations here.

 The majority of dining locations throughout Universal Orlando Resort can cater to food allergies.
 We have found that staff at some sites are not as knowledgable as staff at Walt Disney World.
 However, it isn’t challenging to get a safe, good quality meal at most locations.

 Many restaurants have allergy-friendly menus available on the Universal Orlando website.
 However, we recommend speaking to a member of staff before ordering at all locations.
 There are often additional dishes available which are not on the menus.

 If you have additional queries you can email Guest Services at [email protected] before you visit.

 You are also able to bring your own food into the parks.
 If there are any queries from security staff just let them know that a member of the party has a food allergy/intolerance.

 Our Guide to Universal Orlando Resort for Beginners is still in

-Are you planning to visit Walt Disney World as well?
+Are you also planning to visit Walt Disney World?
 Our Guide to Walt Disney World is an essential guide to help plan your vacation.
 The guide has been running for several years and is updated regularly with the latest information.